kikoas1995/kikoas1995.github.io/_posts/2020-08-20-From-XXE-OOB-to-NTLM-thief.md

         i+=1
 ```

 This script basically creates as many DTD files as lines in the wordlist I used to fuzz xD.
-Now it is only neccesary to run a Burp Intruder with evil0.dtd to evil[numer of words in the wordlist, in my case 389].dtd.
+Now it is only neccesary to run a Burp Intruder with evil0.dtd to evil[number of words in the wordlist, in my case 389].dtd.

 After some bruteforce time (the API takes its time to response...), I only got a couple more files but nothing interesting... :(
 How could I escalate the vulnerability now?
 After some time reading, I found this gem: https://techblog.mediaservice.net/2018/02/from-xml-external-entity-to-ntlm-domain-hashes/